Eschatologue/CM_wiki/docs/gameplay/action-options.md

 **Cost:** :rsc-action: Action

 The most common action to take in combat is the **Attack action**, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
 With this action, you make one melee or ranged attack.
+This action often requires you to make an :d20-attack: **Attack Roll** against the target's AC.

 Certain features, such as the Extra Attack feature of the fighter, allow you to make more than one attack with this action.